Killswitch5150/Final-Stand/README.md

 Instructions:
 To run the game, the main.py module needs to be executed.
 All other scripts are called by main.py to control different aspects of the game.

+System Requirements:
+Until this project is available as an executable, it runs as python, meaning that all dependencies need to be downloaded by the user before the game can run.
+This project requires
+-Pygame